 The Norton 360 Deluxe package at $99.99 per year ($49.99 for the first year) supports five devices running Windows, macOS, iOS or, of course, Android.
 Norton 360 Premium bumps that up to 10 devices for, well, $99.99 per year.

 You'll have to get Norton 360 Premium from a third-party retailer like Amazon or Fry's, but it's frequently discounted.
-You'll also get access to some of the best antivirus software and best Mac antivirus software available.
+You'll also get access to some of the best antivirus programs and best Mac antivirus software available.

 If you want identity protection as well, Norton 360 Deluxe can be purchased with three different levels of LifeLock service, but those bundles will run you up to $350 per year.